sntruong12/quiet-time/README.md

-Introduction: A paragraph used to introduce interested parties to the project and needs to include one or more screenshots.

-Technologies Used: A list of all technologies, libraries, APIs, etc. used in the project.
+#Quiet Time

+Awareness is the first key step in progress.
+In order to gain awareness, one must be influenced by internal thoughts or be exposed to some stimulant in one's environment.
+The environment can be the people around you, the websites you frequent, or anything that is external to you.
+Quiet Time is an app that focuses on serving you quotes from thought leaders with the goal to have you become aware of the meaning of these quotes.
+The ultimate goal is to reset your mind and focus on these quotes to order to prompt you to be better in any way that you define progress.
+Quiet Time focuses on creating a unique experience that allows the users to be drawn in and to focus on the daily quote.

+#Tech Stack

+MongoDB / Mongoose ODM
+ExpressJS
+ReactJS
+NodeJS

+#Getting Started

-Getting Started: Links to the project's planning (Trello board) and the deployed app on Heroku.
+Links to the project's planning (Trello board) and the deployed app on Heroku.

+#Unsolved Problems

-Unsolved Problems: List any unsolved issues.
+List any unsolved issues.

+#Future Enhancements

-Future Enhancements: Identify future features and enhancements planned for the project.
+Identify future features and enhancements planned for the project.